 I hope to evolve it by getting my work published.
 One of my blogs will appear in the StartTribune business page next week.
 It is my second piece the Strib has picked up and used for Business Forum.
 Other ways will be to continue pushing material to MinnPost and other business/marketing outlets

 Bloggers often draw inspiration from each other.
 What other blogs do you enjoy reading?
 Who are your favorite local Twin Cities bloggers?

-What do you love the most about living in the Twin Cities / Minnesota and why?
+What do you love the most about living here in the Twin Cities Metro Area and why?